FertwBr/fertwbr.github.io/PixelCompass/md/en/index.md

     </div>
 </div>

-## Unlock the Ultimate Experience with Pixel Compass+
+## Unlock the Ultimate Experience with Pixel Compass+ {: data-toc-key="plus" }

-Elevate your navigation toolkit with a flexible subscription.
-Support future development and get exclusive access to powerful tools.
+Elevate your navigation toolkit with a flexible subscription or lifetime license.
+Support future development and unlock the full potential of your sensors.

-- **Powerful Home Screen Widgets:** A suite of beautiful, Material You-themed, and resizable widgets for Altitude, Compass, Location, and 6 different Weather types.
-- **Advanced Dynamic Cards:** Get deeper insights with exclusive cards for "Feels Like" temperature, Dew Point, Air Pressure, and a detailed Weather Condition description.
-- **Interactive Wind Indicator:** An elegant wind direction indicator that can be toggled directly on the main compass dial.
-- **Ad-Free Experience.**
+* **Ultimate Widget Suite:** Access exclusive shapes (Modern, Cookie, Pill, Arch) and the customizable <strong>Clock Widget</strong> with native battery efficiency.
+* **Advanced Forecast Charts:** Tap any card to reveal beautiful hourly charts for Temperature, Wind, Precipitation, and the <strong>Sun Path</strong>.
+* **Cloud Wallpapers:** Get exclusive high-quality wallpapers that match the app's aesthetic, downloadable directly to your gallery.
+* **Wind & Barometer Tools:** Real-time wind vane on the compass rose and detailed Sea Level Pressure (MSLP) vs Absolute Pressure tracking.
+* **Settings Backup:** Your Plus preferences are automatically backed up and can be restored with one tap if you reinstall the app.
+* **Ad-Free Experience & Support:** Remove all distractions and directly fund the next generation of features.

 <a href="#" data-page-id="plus" class="cta-link-secondary">Learn More about Plus <md-icon>arrow_forward</md-icon></a>

-## What Our Users Are Saying
+## What Our Users Are Saying {: data-toc-key="testimonials" }

 <div class="testimonials">
     <div class="testimonial-item">